lisiki-jp/okinawa_gametheory/README.md

 This graph in the PDF is not just a mistake; it is fraudulent accounting designed to hide the fact that the entire tourism industry creates less net wealth for the island than the Military land rents do.

-###  They know that tourism isn't working.: bot insist to go further
+###  They know that tourism isn't working.: but insist to go further

 And we hand them **300 Billion Yen** to manage.
 Every year.
 They say with a straight face, "Tourism is working!"